What Is GFS?

 How GFS Works

 To apply the GFS policy, a full backup dataset is required.
 These backups must be completed without errors and warnings.
-If errors or warnings occur, a user is provided with solutions to resolve them.
+If errors or warnings occur within backup, in most cases you are provided with solutions to resolve them.

 At the end of backup plan execution, if a backup procedure is completed successfully and GFS policy is enabled, the GFS search mechanism checks if any GFS keeping periods can be assigned to the generation of this backup plan.